dotBits/smart-search/README.txt

 	* You can set a different domain to be used as the search context, eg: "another.domain.com" will be used to search like so: "site:another.domain.com the search query"
 	* You can also customize the endpoint url which will be used when search results are empty
 	* Customize displayed text by choosing between WordPress or BING data
-	* Customize highlight background and text color by using Web Colors http://en.wikipedia.org/wiki/Web_colors
+	* Customize highlight background and text color by typing Web Colors http://en.wikipedia.org/wiki/Web_colors
 1. Be sure that your blog is already indexed by BING typing.
 Visit http://bing.com and type site:http://yourblog.com in the search input, you should see all indexed pages.
 1. You're now able to search through your posts:
 	* by filling your theme's search input box